metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 The settings that Metabase defaults to here might work for you out of the box, but you can override them if you know that your settings are different.

 Each of these input boxes needs a URI that points to the location of a SAML attribute.

+---

+## Next: JWT-based SSO
+If SAML isn't your bag, find out how to enable [JWT-based SSO](authenticating-with-jwt.md).